Brentuximab (By injection)

 - Do not use this medicine together with bleomycin.

 - Some medicines can affect how brentuximab works.
-Tell your doctor if you are using the following:
+Tell your doctor if you are also using ketoconazole or rifampin.

 Warnings While Using This Medicine